TO CHANGE THE OIL

 may already have and the entire job is performed while the bike is leaning

-on its side stand so there no danger of the bike falling down.
+on its side stand so there no danger of the bike falling over.
 You will be

 surprised how quick and easy it is to do and how little mess is made.
 You